kywk/hackintosh_t470/README.md

-# T470-Hackintosh-OC-Monterey-7300u
+# T470-Hackintosh-OC-BigSur

-Efi folder updated to Monterey
-Compatible with se sequent specifications

-Cpu: i5 7300u
+This project forked from [](), which is made for Monterey.
+Since I still works on Big Sur, I changes Kexts for Big Sur.

+## Devies Info

+- CPU: i7-7500u
-Gpu: HD620
+- GPU: HD620

-Wifi card: Intel wifi (should work with any of the intel cards compatible with itwlm)
+- Wifi card: Intel wifi (should work with any of the intel cards compatible with itwlm)